 - Extremely versatile.
 You can pair this rice with so many kinds of meals!

-- Cauliflower rice – I recommend making fresh cauliflower rice with a head of cauliflower and a grater.
+- Cauliflower rice – I recommend making fresh cauliflower rice with a head of cauliflower and a grater (or food processor!)
 This will have the best taste and texture.
 However, you can use frozen cauliflower rice if needed.

 - Jalapeno – Adds great flavor.
 As long as you de-seed the jalapeño, your rice will NOT be spicy!